kristapsk/raspibolt-extras/joinmarket.md

 All this must be done from "bitcoin" user.

-* Stop yield generator but, if it is running.
+* Stop yield generator bot, if it is running.

 * Remove existing JoinMarket symlink: `unlink /home/bitcoin/joinmarket`